Interference aided finite resonant response in an undamped forced oscillator: Introduction

-The first order version of this kind of dynamics, $\Dot{\theta} + \sin\theta = r\cos t$ was studied by Adler \textit{et. al.} in \cite{Adler} a decade ago.
+In the linear approximation, the system is described by the equation, $\Ddot{x} \ + \ \omega^{2}x \ = \ H\cos{\omega t}$, with the particular solution, $\frac{H}{2\omega}t \sin{\omega t}$.
+This is a diverging solution - from the red curve in Fig. (\ref{figdis}), we see that it differs significantly from the finiteness of the total solution describing eqn. \eqref{or0} (the plot reflects the re-scaled problem with $\tau = \omega t$, $H = \omega^{2}F$ being dimensionless; $\omega_{0} \equiv \Dot{\theta}(0)$ is used through the text). \\ The first order version of this kind of dynamics, $\Dot{\theta} + \sin\theta = r\cos t$, was studied in \cite{Adler} a decade ago.
 But, as far as we know, the corresponding second order dynamics has never been investigated in detail.
 The reason probably lies in the fact that eqn. \eqref{or0}, being a non-autonomous second order dynamical system, is susceptible to chaotic behaviour and the expectations could have been that interesting oscillatory behaviour would not be on the cards.
 We have found, on the contrary, that the dynamics of $\theta (t)$ become quite complicated when non-chaotic and conventional perturbative techniques give only a qualitative picture, failing to provide the magnitude of the oscillation amplitude correctly.
-We show the comparison in section \ref{sect2}, noting the discrepancies, and introduce a different kind perturbative expansion in section \ref{sect3}, which leads to a series of diverging terms but at the $n^{th}$ order gives a clear description of the real time series up to a time, $\tau_{n}$, which increases with $n$.
+We show the comparison in section \ref{sect2}, noting the discrepancies, after introducing a different kind perturbative expansion in section \ref{sect3} which leads to a series of diverging terms but at the $n^{th}$ order gives a clear description of the real time series up to a time, $\tau_{n}$, which increases with $n$.
 This is a non trivial agreement because the oscillation amplitudes at the $n^{th}$ order increase in magnitude with increasing $n$ but differing phases at various orders allows the perturbative solution to reasonably approximate the exact answer for the interval $\tau_{n}$ - at any given order, for $t > \tau_{n}$, the discrepancy between the actual and approximate dynamics is large, but unlike the traditional techniques where the amplitudes never match, this allows a correct description over an ever increasing time interval.
-Boundedness of such nonlinear differential equations and resonant behaviour have been studied rigorously in \cite{lazer} and \cite{alonso}.\\ The traditional approaches to eqn. \eqref{or0} are described in detail in section \ref{sect2} where we show that the maximum amplitude of the oscillator scales with the driving term magnitude as $F^{1/3}$.
+Boundedness of such nonlinear differential equations and resonant behaviour have been studied rigorously in \cite{lazer} and \cite{alonso}.\\ Section \ref{sect3} details our perturbative approach where we explain the finiteness of the oscillations as a result of varying phases and destructive interference.
+The traditional approaches to eqn. \eqref{or0} are described in detail in section \ref{sect2} where we show that the maximum amplitude of the oscillator scales with the driving term magnitude as $F^{1/3}$.
 We also show that the slower timescale evident from the behaviour depicted in Fig. \ref{figdis} is driving dependent - specifically scaling as $F^{-2/3}$.
-Both of these results are supported by our numerical simulations.
-Section \ref{sect3} details our perturbative approach where we explain the finiteness of the oscillator as a result of varying phases and destructive interference.
+We use both the Linstedt - Poincaré and the Krylov - Bogoliubov techniques and find that there is a considerable overlap of results over a large range indicating the robustness of the perturbative technique.
 We further look at some interesting features of the system in section \ref{sect4}, pointing out an interesting transitional behaviour in the system with respect to the driving term - specifically, we show that there is a jump in the maximum Lyapunov exponent of the system as $F > 0.33$ indicative of a first order transition from the ordered to the chaotic state.
 A brief discussion is given in section \ref{sect5}.